 It can generate new brain cells

-The brain damage caused by stress can be reversed.
+But that's not all.
+Amazingly, the brain damage caused by stress can be reversed.

 It releases mood-boosting endorphins

-Swimming serves us well to help get rid of these excess 'fight or flight' stress hormones.
+Good news though: swimming serves us well to help get rid of these excess 'fight or flight' stress hormones.

 A hard workout releases endorphins, the natural feel-good hormones that increase positivity and bring about a sense of wellbeing and happiness.